Careers at The Rose

 Essential Job Duties

-• Attend all first rehearsals, designer runs, dress rehearsals, and previews as assigned by the Production Director.
+- Attend all technical and dress rehearsals as assigned by Production Director.

 Other Job Duties